10 (Spice album)

 10 is the debut studio album by Jamaican dancehall artist Spice.
 It was released on 6 August 2021 by VP Records.
 The album's writing and production were primarily handled by Shaggy, who executively produced the record, along with other members of Ranch Entertainment.
-It features guest appearances by Shaggy, Sean Paul, Nicho, Olaf Blackwood, and Melissa Musique.
+It features guest appearances by Shaggy, Sean Paul, Olaf Blackwood, Melissa Musique and Spice's son Nicho.
 10 was nominated for Best Reggae Album at the 64th Grammy Awards in 2022.

 Background

-In July 2009, Spice signed a recording contract with New York-based independent record label, VP Records.
+In July 2009, Spice signed a recording contract with New York-based independent record label VP Records.
 Her debut studio album was stated as planned to be released in November of that year, although it ultimately did not materialise.
 From 2015 to 2017, Spice announced several release dates for the album, which was continuously delayed by VP.
 In 2018, she took legal action against VP in order to be released from her recording contract.
 However, VP released a statement that it was working on "finalizing the album and all the necessary clearances".
 Spice eventually self-released her debut mixtape, Captured, on 2 November 2018.
 She further expressed her feelings towards the label in the mixtape's title track.

 In March 2020, Spice announced on Love & Hip Hop: Atlanta that she is finally working on her debut album, which would be executively produced by Shaggy.
 She credited Shaggy for helping her to reconcile with VP, stating, "he got me and VP Records back on track.
 Everybody knows the story of us not seeing eye to eye for the past ten years, so Shaggy was the one who came in the middle and said 'OK, I will be the producer for the project, let me get this together'.
 I have to give thanks to Shaggy for making this happen for me".
 She also explained the album's title, stating, "I decided to call it 10 so it will mark the events of the last decade.
 My fans have been waiting for a decade, I know they're eager and I'm eager to give them this good music as well".
 Prior to working on the album, Spice signed a production deal with Shaggy, who commented, "I co-write with her, I write some of the songs, I produce songs, and I work with the team at VP [Records] and give them whatever expertise I have", adding, "we've come together and collectively, I brought some people from my team and some from theirs, and we created a synergy that has obviously worked, and we are doing incredibly well at it".